SanliFaez/OS4Physicists/README.md

 The venue is the [Learning Plaza](https://www.uu.nl/en/education/future-learning-spaces/learning-spaces/learning-plaza) in the Minnaert building Canteen, which is set up as a Future Learning Space.

 ## Course materials
 The course materials will be made available on the course repository and are regularly updated during the course.
-Important announcement will be also posted on the Blackboard system.
+Important announcements will also be posted on the Blackboard system.